0xAX/linux-insides/Booting/linux-bootstrap-2.md

 - The size of the Global Descriptor Table
 - The address of the Global Descriptor Table

 Later, we will see exactly how the Linux kernel builds and loads its GDT.
-For now, it’s enough to know that the CPU provides a dedicated instruction to load the table’s address into the GDTR register:
+For now, it's enough to know that the CPU provides a dedicated instruction to load the table's address into the GDTR register:

 ```assembly
 lgdt gdt